 - Airboat Swamp Tour USD $55.00

 With time to relax on the coach, enjoy a siesta or get some tips for the up-coming destinations from your Tour Manager.
-Travel through Southern Mississippi into Southern Alabama, where we stop in Mobile, Alabama for lunch.
-Afterwards, we head off to soak up some sun with an overnight stop at "The World's Most Beautiful Beaches" - Panama City Beach.
+Travel through Southern Mississippi, with a stop in Jackson for lunch.
+Afterwards, we head to Southern Alabama to soak up some sun with an overnight stop at "The World's Most Beautiful Beaches" - Panama City Beach.

 Get ready to arrive in the former farming town of Orlando.
 This ordinary town was transformed into the most-visited place in the state by Walt Disney’s imagination, when he created Disney World.
-Now Orlando is all about wild rides, fantasy and amusement parks, so get some pointers from your Tour Manager and take you pick!
+Now Orlando is all about wild rides, fantasy and amusement parks, so get some pointers from your Tour Manager and take your pick!